RustFields/rustfields.github.io/design/detailed-design.md

 It also has methods to create paths and associate values to them.

 ## Rufi-core
 The design of the `Rufi-core` project resembles the one adopted in the `Scafi-core` module.
+However,
+the differences between the Rust language and Scala lead to some notable design differences that are here discussed.
+Please note
-However, the differences between the Rust language and Scala lead to some notable design differences, that are here discussed.
-Please note that theese differences have arisen from the limitations that the Rust compiler imposes to the developer and will be discussed in detail inside the [Implementation Issues](../implementation/implementation-issues.md) section.
+that these differences have arisen from the limitations that the Rust compiler imposes on the developer and will be discussed in detail inside the [Implementation Issues](../implementation/implementation-issues.md) section.

 ### Language
 The `Language` trait is now a simple rust module that contains the core language constructs such as Rep, Nbr, Foldhood and Branch.